Follow the procedure to submit a new or existing role for evaluation and grading.

 a) Increase in points but still within same grade There is no change to grade or salary, and increment date stays the same

-b) Increase in points leading to higher grade The job holder’s salary will move to the new grade minimum spinal point with effect from the first day of the month following the submission of the paperwork to the HR Manager.
+b) Increase in points leading to higher grade The job holder’s salary will move to the new grade minimum spinal point with effect from the first day of the month following the submission of the paperwork to the HR Business Partner/HR Advisor.
 In exceptional cases where there is an overwhelming reason why another date should be used, the Director of Human Resources may consider authorising a different effective date of change.
 Where the job holder’s current salary is at or above the new grade minimum their salary will increase to the next increment point above their current salary.

 c) Decrease in points but still within same grade There is no change to grade or salary, and increment date stays the same.